MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-230-update.md

 ### Warning messages will be displayed for deprecated Pipeline tasks

 Azure Pipelines has many tasks that have been deprecated.
-Deprecated tasks will be retired early 2024.
-To help you identify pipelines that are using deprecated tasks, pipelines will show warnings if such a task is used.
+Deprecated tasks will be retired January 31st 2024.
+To help customers identify pipelines that are using deprecated tasks, pipelines will show warnings if such a task is used.
 We updated the [Task Reference](/azure/devops/pipelines/tasks/reference/?view=azure-pipelines&preserve-view=true) to clearly convey deprecation status and retirement date.

 The following tasks have been deprecated for several years and will start emitting warnings:
-`AppCenterDistributeV1`, `AppCenterDistributeV2`, `AzureMonitorV0`, `ChefKnifeV1`, `ChefV1`, `CondaEnvironmentV1`, `DeployVisualStudioTestAgentV2`, `DotNetCoreInstallerV1`, `DownloadPackageV0`, `IISWebAppDeployment`, `NuGetAuthenticateV0`, `NuGetInstallerV0`, `NuGetPackagerV0`,` NuGetPublisherV0`, `NuGetRestoreV1`, `NuGetV0`, `QuickPerfTestV1`, `RunJMeterLoadTestV1`, `RunLoadTestV1, SqlServerDacpacDeploymentV1`,`XamarinTestCloudV1`.
+`AppCenterDistributeV1`, `AppCenterDistributeV2`, `AzureMonitorV0`, `ChefKnifeV1`, `ChefV1`, `CondaEnvironmentV1`, `DeployVisualStudioTestAgentV2`, `DotNetCoreInstallerV1`, `DownloadPackageV0`, `IISWebAppDeployment`, `QuickPerfTestV1`, `RunJMeterLoadTestV1`, `RunLoadTestV1, SqlServerDacpacDeploymentV1`,`XamarinTestCloudV1`.

 Update your pipelines to use a newer task version or an alternative.